post-hero-img

 All the points made in this article make it clear that the 404 error page of your website should not go under your radar.
 Companies should dedicate the time and effort to personalize their 404 error pages.

-It’s just as vital as the rest of the website’s pages, and when properly designed and deployed, a 404-error page can help you keep your website’s bounce rate low while helping you maintain a healthy organic search ranking.
+It’s just as vital as the rest of the website’s pages.
+When properly designed and deployed, a 404 error page can help keep your website’s bounce rate low while maintaining a healthy organic search ranking.

 What is a 404 Page?

-A 404 page is the page that is delivered to a user who attempts to visit a website that cannot be found at the URL specified.
+A 404 page is delivered to a user who attempts to visit a website that cannot be found at the specified URL.

 Why 404 Pages Matter?